GSA/uswds-sf-lightning-community/CONTRIBUTING.md

 `sfdx force:lightning:test:create -d test/staticresources -n uswds_lts_{component name}`

-Once the test has been created, a reference to it needs to be added to the jasmineTests.app file.
+Once the test has been created, it should be referenced in `test/aura/jasmineTests/jasmineTests.app`.

 Additionally, the new staticresource should be added to package.xml which can be taken care of by the following sfdx command.
 This command also supports the removal of files.

 `sfdx force:source:manifest:create --sourcepath test --manifestname test/package.xml`